Accenture/AmpliGraph/docs/experiments.rst

     $ predictive_performance.py

-.. note:: Running ``predictive_performance.py`` on all datasets, for all models takes ~xxx hours on a Linux box equipped with .....
+.. note:: Running ``predictive_performance.py`` on all datasets, for all models takes ~xxx hours on
+    an Intel Xeon Gold 6142, 64 GB Ubuntu 16.04 box equipped with a Tesla V100 16GB.